Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 The procedure may take place without hearing.
 The parties must give their agreement in writing.

-The proceedings before the court are free of charge.
+The procedure before the court is free.

 However, the costs incurred by you for the work of your lawyer or the Commissioner of Justice are borne by you.
 If you don't have enough resources, you can legal aid to cover all or part of these costs.